-Nearly 90,000 children died from complications of measles in 2016—an improvement over previous years, but still tragic for an easily preventable disease.
+In 2017, 110,000 people, mostly children under five, died from measles—an improvement over previous years, but still tragic for an easily preventable disease.
 Weak public immunization systems in some conflict-affected countries and record-high numbers of displaced people living in close quarters continue to fuel outbreaks.
 Since 2006, Doctors Without Borders/Médecins Sans Frontières (MSF) has vaccinated nearly 26 million children against measles.

 What causes measles?

 Measles is caused by a virus which is so contagious that 90 percent of non-immune people who live with an infected person will catch it.
 It is transmitted via droplets from the nose, mouth, or throat of infected people, by coughing, sneezing, and breathing.

 Malnourished children under five years of age are more likely to get severe measles.
 Those without enough vitamin A in their diets, such as in areas where rice is a main food staple, or those whose immune systems are weakened by HIV/AIDS or other diseases, are also especially vulnerable.

 Symptoms appear between 10 and- 14 days after exposure to the virus and include runny nose, cough, eye infection, rash and high fever.
 A few days after symptoms appear, tiny white spots called Koplik spots may appear inside the mouth.

 In some cases, measles causes serious and even fatal complications, including severe diarrhea, ear infection, pneumonia, blindness and encephalitis.